The Best Types of Salt to Use

 Why We Need Salt

 Salt is a crystalline substance made of sodium and chloride and is one of several dozen minerals we need to survive.
 The human body can’t store much salt on its own so we need to consume it through our diet in order for it to carry out many vital functions in the body.
-Salt is important for balancing the fluid level of the blood, regulating extracellular fluid, managing the body’s acid-alkaline balance, functions of the nervous system, adrenal system, stomach acid production and proper nutrient absorption in the intestinal tract.
+Salt is important for balancing the fluid level of the blood, regulating extracellular fluid, managing the body’s acid-alkaline balance, functions of the nervous system, adrenal system, stomach acid production, and proper nutrient absorption in the intestinal tract.
 In fact, we are hard-wired to crave salt to ensure that we consume adequate amounts.

 Part of the confusion surrounding salt lies in the lack of differentiation in the format in which it is consumed.
 Although salt is necessary for optimal health, even too much of a good thing can be a bad thing, and not all forms of salt are the same.
 The reality is, most sodium in the standard North American diet now comes from processed foods, not the salt shaker, as roughly 70% of salt is consumed through food products off the grocery store shelf.
 By eating a diet rich in processed food, we are no longer able to control our salt intake and the format in which we consume it.
-On the contrary, when consuming a diet rich in whole foods, salt is not present in the food, and it must, therefore, be added in the cooking process.
+On the contrary, when consuming a diet rich in whole foods, salt is not present in the food, and it must, therefore, be added during the cooking process.
 In fact, it has been shown that both high and very low intakes of salt can contribute to health concerns.
 So, when consuming whole foods and cooking from scratch it is important to understand the best types of salt to use in order to avoid refined versions of it.

 The Best Salt to Use

 Kosher salt is a coarse grain salt made from land salt mines but is less processed than table salt.
-Contrary to popular belief, not all kosher salt is actually certified kosher, rather it is named after the koshering process when larger grained versions of salt were used to remove the blood from meat.
+Contrary to popular belief, not all kosher salt is actually certified kosher, rather it is named after the koshering process when larger-grained versions of salt were used to remove the blood from the meat.
 Although most kosher salt does not contain added iodine or anti-caking agents, some brands may so it is best to read the ingredients to be sure.
 Given it is slightly less expensive than some sea salts, kosher salt is a great option for everyday cooking.

 What About Table Salt?